 Viewing server information.
-Right-click a server in the list to view status information about it.
+Right-click a server in the list to view information about it.
 The same popup can be opened by clicking the small “…” button in the server description.
 The status information includes:

 Joining a game.
 Join an open multiplayer game by clicking “Join” either in the server list or in the server information popup.
 Any missing mods are downloaded automatically after you click the button.

 Player name and color.
 When a game is running (after joining a multiplayer game or also in single-player), go to the game's “Options” menu and select “Player Setup”.
 In this menu you can change your multiplayer name, player color, and (in Hexen) player class.
 Note that this is the game's own menu and not part of Doomsday's UI.